Alcohol Use Disorder in Veterans and Active-Duty Military

 Suicide Risk

-The evidence on AUD-suicide pathways is among the strongest in this corpus.
-AUD severity amplifies the PTSD-to-suicidal ideation relationship in a dose-dependent fashion [10].
-Prospectively, binge drinking and AUD predicted subsequent suicide plans (AOR = 1.95) [11].
-MST-positive veterans with AUD were 1.3 times more likely to die by suicide than MST-negative veterans [12].
+As documented above, AUD severity amplifies the PTSD-suicidal ideation relationship [6], and AUD prospectively predicts suicide plans and ideation in post-service Army personnel [6].
+MST-positive veterans with AUD are 1.3 times more likely to die by suicide than MST-negative counterparts [8].

 Homelessness